 Trains from and to New York Airport

 Although JFK Airport doesn’t house a train station inside or adjacent to its terminal premises, it is well connected to the city of New York via the Long Island Railroad (LIRR).
 Offering direct transfers to midtown Manhattan, the LIRR departs from the nearby Jamaica Station, lying only a 15-minute ride in the AirTrain away from JFK.
-Despite being costlier than the subway, LIRR has more space for luggage, and it is considered the fastest transportation means to the city center.
+Despite being costlier than the subway, LIRR has more space for luggage, and it is considered the fastest transit option for journeys from JFK to downtown NYC.

 LIRR is the busiest commuter train in the northern part of America, with 735 everyday routes.
 When traveling with lots of luggage, however, it may not be the ideal way of transport, as some stations in the city (just a few of them to be exact) don’t have elevators, but are only served by stairs.
 What’s more, if traveling with a company or children, LIRR may not be the best value-for-money option.
 Verily, a NYC taxi will end up somewhat pricier than LIRR, when splitting the fare or buying more than four tickets.
 For instance, a family of 4 will have to buy 4 tickets paying 57$/57€ in total, while a taxi ride to Manhattan and a JFK private transfer will be slightly costlier.